hamidrezarj/witel_laravel_task/README.md

-## Simple Laravel Task
+## Simple student management system.
-A simple CRUD system for students.
+A simple CRUD system for students using laravel 8.